Technology 'the way forward' to control UK borders after Brexit - Isle Of Wight Radio

 A hard border presents a target to breach, and people will look to go over it, or under it, or through it.
 You can’t go through this technology because it will survey you the whole time.

-Sky News understands that the Home Office is deploying similar technology already.
+Sky News understands the Government already has the capability to use similar technology.

-A spokesperson told Sky News: Our cutting edge digital systems allow officers to identify and stop dangerous individuals from travelling to the UK.
+A Home Office spokesman told Sky News: Our cutting edge digital systems allow officers to identify and stop dangerous individuals from travelling to the UK.

 (They) instantly identify imposters travelling on fake or fraudulently obtained documents and detect illegal goods or even people being smuggled into the country.